 Forum for stakeholder engagement

 JNCC co-ordinates a monthly online meeting of the 'Earth Observation Implementation Group’, for stakeholders in UK public sector environmental organisations.
 The aim of these meetings is to advance the use of Earth Observation data and skills in operations across public sector bodies, increase collaboration, and minimise duplication.
 There are regular presentations on potential Copernicus applications from guest speakers, including external academic and industry partners.
 Together, the group draws on the technical skills and knowledge of participants to problem solve, collaborate, or learn from each other.
-The group has a membership of over 60 people, spanning 20 organisations, and can be used by participants to:
+The group has a membership of over 80 people, spanning over 20 organisations, and can be used by participants to: